zcash/zips/draft-issuance.md

 ## Deployment

-The implementation of this ZIP MUST be deployed at the same time or after the Zcash Sustainability Fund is established.
+The implementation of this ZIP MUST be deployed at the same time or after the Zcash Sustainability Fund is established (ZIP-XXX).

 TBD